AznBlusuazn/LootSim/README.txt

 - added credits text for main menu
 - finished login function with error handling
 - added message box for login status to notify users of issues
+- added settings.cfg for retaining username login (encrypted)
+- added check if login information in save data is accurate or not
+- added user panel for viewing user information and inventory

 =============================================